 Once a person has stopped using substances, it can become easier for them to control their anger — something they may have had a difficult time doing when under the influence of drugs or alcohol.
 Other times, they may be able to get more in touch with anger they didn’t previously feel.

 One thing they become more in tune with is the physiological changes that anger creates.
 Anger fuels a chemical release in the body that drugs and alcohol can mask.
 When people are able to recognize this, they can wait until they feel calmer to think more clearly and make good decisions instead of responding immediately with anger.

 “Anger is a very primal emotion, and it has a lot to do with survival and protecting oneself,” Alba said.
 “People need to be responsible for their behavior, even if they are using.”

 Anger can have a number of negative effects.
 It can result in headaches, hypertension, high blood pressure, depression, gastrointestinal disorders and respiratory disorders.
 Anger can also get people into challenging situations, such as getting fired, being arrested or causing problems in relationships.

 Because anger is such a relapse trigger, it is addressed in recovery and in the 12 Steps, which encourages people to let go of resentment.

 “Addicts don’t have the luxury of holding onto resentment,” Alba said.

-Tackling anger during addiction recovery can be challenging, but the treatment team at Bayside Marin can effectively address both to increase your chances of a long-term recovery from addiction.
+Tackling anger during addiction recovery can be challenging, but the California team at Bayside Marin’s rehab & treatment center can effectively address both to increase your chances of a long-term recovery from addiction.